Woodland St Rehab _ Pc Stage 24072026 (10)

 At the Department of Transport and Planning we take our environmental responsibilities seriously.

-We explored multiple options to make the road safer before deciding that a rehabilitation was required.
+We explored multiple options to make Woodland Street smoother and safer before deciding that a rehabilitation and the removal of trees from the centre median was required.

 Visit the Melbourne Area maintenance works page to find out more about works in the area.